-Water bottle with 450ml marked on it – (this equates to 1″ depth of water when poured into the cylinder)
+Water bottle with 450ml marked on it (equates to 1″ depth of water when in tube)

 If it’s happening very slowly, carry-out other tests nearby and check back on it every few minutes.